EmuDeck/emudeck.github.io/docs/community-creations/steamos/tools-and-guides.md

 7. Right click `UniversalPokemonRandomizer.sh`, click `Properties`, click `Permissions`, and ensure `Is executable` is checked
 8. To launch the Universal Pokemon Randomizer, double click `UniversalPokemonRandomizer.sh`

+**Note:** If you are getting a warning about the randomizer not being started via the launcher, you may ignore this message.
+The bash script above mirrors the launcher which allows it work on the Steam Deck/Linux but the warning cannot be removed.
+3DS games will likely still work even though the warning suggest they will not work if the launcher is not used.

 ***